 How to Use Delta-10 for Anxiety

 Liquid tinctures and oils are other great options.
 You can add them to drinks, apply them topically, and more!
 This makes them really versatile.
-Since they’re usually directly extracted from the live plant, they also tend to contain fewer artificial ingredients than edibles do.
+Since they’re usually directly extracted from the live plant, they also tend to contain fewer artificial ingredients than edibles.

-By far the most au naturel option for a Delta-10 product for anxiety is a whole flower.
-These are usually hemp flowers dipped in highly-concentrated Delta-10 hash oil, or something similar.
-Depending on your preference, you can smoke it, steep it into a tea, or vape it.
+By far the most au naturel option for a Delta-10 product for anxiety is flower.
+These are usually dipped in highly-concentrated Delta-10 hash oil, or something similar.
+Depending on your preference, you can smoke, steep it into a tea, or vape it.

-Speaking of vapes, this important market segment to the cannabis industry has not ignored Delta-10 either.
-Delta-10 vape carts are already available from many major brands, and you have a lot of different strains and flavors to choose from.
-Vapes are increasingly popular because they are potent, act extremely quickly, and are very convenient and simple to use.
+Speaking of vapes, this important market segment of the cannabis industry has not ignored Delta-10.
+Delta-10 vape carts are readily available from many major brands.
+Vapes are popular because they are potent, act quickly, and are convenient and simple to use.